Hatton: AJ won’t crumble on American debutCommercial Content | 21+ | T&Cs Apply

 Anthony Joshua puts his world heavyweight titles on the line against Andy Ruiz Jr at Madison Square Garden, New York, on Saturday.
 His US debut marks the next stage of the WBA, WBO and IBF champion’s development.
 Winning over the American market is a big step in anyone’s career.

 Talk about British boxers conquering America and thoughts go instantly to Ricky Hatton.
 When he boxed Floyd Mayweather in 2007, 30,000 British fans made their way to Las Vegas to cheer him on, the majority watching the fight in bars up and down the Strip.

 But such a following brings pressure.
-Hatton was always anxious to put on a show for his fans who had paid out to cross the Atlantic.
+Hatton was always anxious to put on a show for his fans who had paid out to cross the Atlantic and placed their bets using the Unibet promo code.
 Is there a risk that Joshua might struggle to live up to the expectation?

 “AJ will be able to cope with it well,” Hatton told US Bookies.
 “He has had expectation on his shoulders from day one, turning pro after he won the Olympic gold.
 His debut was on a big stage, so he has always had that pressure.
 He’s a seasoned campaigner now.
 It depends on the individual.
 He just exudes confidence, when he finishes his opponents, he always has a cheeky grin on his face.

 “I boxed at the Garden when I was only 18, on the Naseem Hamed-Kevin Kelley bill (in 1997).
 I didn’t have nerves, because I had confidence in my ability.
 AJ, with everything he has achieved in boxing up until now, I can’t see him being one to crumble on his American debut, he will thrive on it.